Cape Hillsborough – meet kangaroos on the beach

 Driving from Mackay is very easy.
 Drive north on the Bruce Highway and turn right after 21 km into Seaford Road.
 Then, travel another 19 km and turn right into Cape Hillsborough Rd.
 From there it is only a 10 km drive to the park entrance.

 There is not much accommodation on offer in Cape Hillsborough but the two we list here are sufficient to enjoy your stay.
 We recommend staying at Cape Hillsborough Tourist Park for easy access to the beach and kangaroos in the morning.
+The park has a number of campsites, both powered and unpowered, which are suitable for tents, camper trailers, and caravans.
+The campsites are equipped with amenities such as barbecues, showers, and toilets.

 Alternatively, you can stay in Mackay and go for a day trip to Cape Hillsborough.